CardiacModelling/risk-stratification-anti-malarials/README.md

 - `docker run -it cardiacmodelling/appredict-in-papers:brute_force_0.0.1 /bin/bash`

-The first time you run this, this will download the relevant Docker iamge and it will log into a virtual environment where you can run the following commands:
+The first time you run this, this will download the relevant Docker image and it will log into a virtual environment where you can run the following commands:

 - `cd apps/ApPredict/`